Manu10744/esp32-edge-energy-measurement/NOTES.md

    Energy Consumption (`analyze-sentence`): (0,50 * 56) + (0,41176 * 25) = **~38,3 As**<br>
    Energy Consumption (`gzip-compression`): (0,45121 * 56) + (0,44117 * 25) = **~36 As**

+  **Advantages:**
+  - This is very suitable for multiple functions deployed and running on a specific node at the same time

+  **Disadvantages:**
+  - Node CPU usage is only determined by the sum of container cpu usages => less accurate than as obtained from `node-exporter`